 The Authority and the Airlines completed negotiations in 2015 for a five year Airline Use and Lease Agreement to expire December 31, 2020.
 In 2020, the Agreement was extended for a one-year term ending December 31, 2021, with two one-year and one two-year options.
 Under the Agreement the Authority charges signatory rates to carriers who have executed the Agreement ("Signatory Airlines") and non-signatory rates to those who have not ("Non-Signatory Airlines").
-The Agreement guarantee, thereby enabling its affiliate to enjoy the benefits of Signatory Airline Rates and Charges.
+The Agreement permits Signatory Airlines to designate a non-signatory airline as an affiliate by providing a payment guarantee, thereby enabling its affiliate to enjoy the benefits of Signatory Airline Rates and Charges.
 During 2020, there were a total of seven signatory passenger carriers, fifteen signatory affiliate carriers, and two signatory cargo carriers operating at the Airport.